mesosphere/marathon/docs/docs/persistent-volumes.md

 The Status column tells you if your app instance is attached to the volume or not.
 The app instance will read as “detached” if you have scaled down your application.
 Currently the only Operation Type available is read/write (RW).

-Click the individual volume to view the Volume Detail Page, where you can see information about the individual volume.
+Click a volume to view the Volume Detail Page, where you can see information about the individual volume.